-

 The Ghetto Swinger: A Berlin Jazz-Legend Remembers – Coco Schumann (Author), John Howard (Translator)

 (Reviewed by JD Jung) “I am a musician, a musician who was imprisoned in a concentration camp, not a concentration camp inmate who also plays some music.
-The camps and the fear fundamentally changed my life, but it was shaped … Continue reading
+The camps and the fear fundamentally changed my life, but it was … Continue reading

 Tagged anti-antisemitism, Berlin, Germany, jazz, music, Nazism